How to Look Fabulous, Frugally: Part One

 I am really excited about this series.
 I had been considering doing something similar.
 I am all about looking good while being frugal.

-Emily@remodelingthislife´s last blog post..Link Love: Pumpkins Galore!
+<abbr>Emily@remodelingthislife´s last blog post..Link Love: Pumpkins Galore!</abbr>

-2 David October 27, 2008 at 4:20 pm
+2 David October 27, 2008

 Great series, thanks for including me!

-3 TheRoadtoHobbiton October 27, 2008 at 6:56 pm
+3 Grey October 27, 2008

-I have never thought about the need to have a “grungy” category. :D It usually happens that my “lounge arounds” become “grungy” over time, after some horrific housework accident, etc. I like this idea, though.
+I have never thought about the need to have a “grungy” category. 😀 It usually happens that my “lounge arounds” become “grungy” over time, after some horrific housework accident, etc. I like this idea, though.

 Thank you for the link!